 Digital Humanities and Translingual Communities

-Community engagement will be a primary focus, exploring both how language communities in the UK make use of digital technologies to promote themselves and their concerns across languages and cultures, as well as how this translingual reality can be more effectively represented within the UK’s digital archives and collections.
-More widely, the project will demonstrate how a linguistically sensitive approach to Digital Humanities research can be articulated.
+Community engagement is a primary focus, exploring both how language communities in the UK make use of digital technologies to promote themselves and their concerns across languages and cultures, as well as how this translingual reality can be more effectively represented within the UK’s digital archives and collections.
+More widely, the project demonstrates how a linguistically sensitive approach to Digital Humanities research can be articulated.

 Jane Winters (Chair in Digital Humanities, School of Advanced Study, University of London)